 Are odds the same as true probability?

-No. Odds are that market prices are influenced by margin and sentiment.
-No-vig fair % is cleaner, but still not certain.
+Not exactly.
+Odds are that market prices are influenced by margin and information flow, and sometimes sentiment.
+No-vig is cleaner than raw implied probability, but it’s still a market estimate—not a certainty.

 Arizona Cardinals Flag